 For padparadscha sapphires, the story is more complicated.
-Since certain gem labs will certify a stone as “padparadscha” only if there’s no evidence of treatment, untreated stones with the same color may not be certified as “padparadscha.”
+Since certain gem labs will designate a stone as "padparadscha" only if there's no evidence of treatment, untreated stones with the same color may not be designated as "padparadscha."
 This creates a difference in price past the difference in rarity.

 A geologist, environmental engineer and Caltech graduate, Addison’s interest in the mesmerizing and beautiful results of earth’s geological processes began in her elementary school’s environmental club.
 When she isn’t writing about gems and minerals, Addison spends winters studying ancient climates in Iceland and summers hiking the Colorado Rockies.

 Ruby Value, Price, and Jewelry Information